-Quick and easy Mango Chia Pudding recipe is an easy weekday breakfast.
-It is tropical, naturally sweet and we loaded with caribbean spices that gives a traditional “health” food a fun twist for summer.
+You can make this delectable Mango Chia Pudding recipe an easy weekday breakfast or a healthy dessert.
+It is tropical, naturally sweet, and loaded with Caribbean spices for a fun twist on the traditional chia seed pudding.

 Please read the entire post for tips and tricks to ensure a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!